Microcurrent Facial in Scottsdale, AZ 85260

 • Interest in maintaining results from other aesthetic treatments

 Microcurrent is most effective for mild to moderate laxity, typically from the late 20s through the early 60s.
-For advanced laxity or very mature skin, microcurrent alone may not achieve significant lifting, but it remains a supportive option alongside other treatments.
-During your session, Debbie assesses your facial muscle tone, skin laxity, and goals to determine whether microcurrent is the right approach — or whether a different treatment would serve you better.
-Patients concerned about droopy eyelid appearance often find microcurrent an effective non-surgical option.
+Younger clients often use it for prevention; older clients find it effective for maintenance alongside other procedures.
+For advanced laxity or very mature skin, microcurrent alone may not achieve significant lifting, but it remains a supportive option.
+During your session, your aesthetician assesses your facial muscle tone, skin laxity, and goals to determine whether microcurrent is the right approach — or whether a different treatment would serve you better.
+Clients concerned about droopy eyelid appearance often find microcurrent an effective non-surgical option.

 When Microcurrent May Not Be Right